 - Shield (Lephala): The shield is a traditional symbol of defence and protection.
 In Tswana culture, shields were historically used in warfare for protection, and they also carry symbolic significance in rituals and ceremonies.

 - Kraal (Kgatla): The kraal, a traditional African livestock enclosure, symbolises community and family.
 It represents unity and the importance of communal living among the Tswana people.

 - Sickle (Setumu): The sickle symbolises agriculture and represents the importance of farming and cultivation in Tswana society.
 It symbolises hard work, sustenance, and prosperity derived from the land.

 Language of the Tswana ethnic group

 The Tswana or the Batswana are sometimes referred to as the Western Sotho.
-The Tswana language is the Setswana, which is closely related to the seSotho.
+The Tswana language is Setswana, which is closely related to the Sesotho.

 Tswana beliefs are rooted in a rich cultural and spiritual tradition encompassing a deep connection with nature, ancestors, and a supreme being.
 They have a strong belief in a single, all-powerful God known as Modimo.